Krbin/DND/characters/non-player/Gizikis.md

-*"Due to power of memes powers he is everyone you ever met and also probably you."*
+*"Due to power of memes he is everyone you ever met and also probably you."*
  - Human 24.12.2023